DavidKlueners/Bad-AIdea/README.md

-# OpenAI API Quickstart - Python example app
+# Quickstart - Python example app - Bad AIdea

-This is an example pet name generator app used in the OpenAI API [quickstart tutorial](https://beta.openai.com/docs/quickstart).
+This is an app that generates risk assessments for AI project ideas based on user inputs.
+It is used building the OpenAI API [quickstart tutorial](https://beta.openai.com/docs/quickstart).
 It uses the [Flask](https://flask.palletsprojects.com/en/2.0.x/) web framework.
-Check out the tutorial or follow the instructions below to get set up.
+Follow the instructions below to get set up.

 ## Setup